Dani45/MasterClassEjemplo/python-hello-world/README.md

 # python-hello-world

+Basic Python Flask app in Docker which prints the hostname and IP of the container

 A nice and simple Python Flask application, which serves a greeting over HTTP.

 To build a Docker image: